s99mol/FGSBuddysbuddy/README.md

 	```

 - [ ] When loading input file after xsd file, it overrides "-> XSD Element" under "Add New Simple Mapping".
 Workaround: Load xsd after input file.
-- [ ] Sometimes dropdowns can be too large in vertical size so that the arrow to the right is hidden.
+- [ ] When re-loading xsd file, dropdowns can be too large in vertical size so that the arrow to the right is hidden.
+Workaround: Load once only.
 - [ ] Not possible to name the xml file when using "Generate, Transform and Validate in one go".
 - [ ] If you use more than one screen, the pop-up windows might turn up on another screen than expected.
 - [ ] There are cases where you need to restart Buddysbuddy to generate xslt, since there are no delete buttons.
 It's not always possible to delete values manually.
+On rare occasions, this can cause a crash (key error).
 - [ ] When configuring XSLT hierarchy with objects without a mapping, all input data is dumped into the xsl since there is no template.
 This should be fixed by creating empty templates.
 - [ ] Messy code: Implement a better template for xslt generation to separate templating logic from Python code.